 Overall, the Harappan civilization lasted for several centuries and left a lasting legacy on the Indian subcontinent, with its urban planning, advanced agricultural practices, and contributions to the fields of metallurgy, pottery, jewelry, and textile production.

-What is Harappa city famous for?
+What is Harappa City famous for?

 Harappa was one of the major cities of the ancient Harappan civilization, also known as the Indus Valley Civilization, which flourished in the northwestern region of the Indian subcontinent from around 2600 BCE to 1900 BCE.
 Harappa is famous for its advanced urban planning, architectural features, and sophisticated society.

-Harappa was a well-planned city with a grid-like pattern, with the buildings made of baked bricks.
+Harappa was a well-planned city with a grid-like pattern, with buildings made of baked bricks.
 The city had multiple floors, and some even had courtyards and underground drainage systems.
 The city was supplied with water through wells and reservoirs.
 The impressive architectural features of Harappa suggest a highly developed civilization with a sophisticated sense of urban planning and engineering.

 Harappa was also an important center of trade and commerce, and evidence of trade has been found in the form of seals and artifacts.
 The Harappans were skilled craftsmen, and their products were exported to other regions.
 Harappa is also famous for its advanced agricultural practices, such as the use of irrigation to grow crops such as wheat, barley, and cotton.